LOCALLY GROWN, FRESHLY HARVESTED

 June is full of peonies, ranunculus, and anemones.
 You'll be captivated by the delicate petals of these early summer favorites.

-Join us for the first ever Prairie Flower's Market Canadian Flower's Week Celebration.
+Join the Prairie Flower's Market Canadian Flower's Week Celebration.
 "For one week, the flower industry will unite to celebrate and show off its bountiful beauty."

-The season ends with September, adding decorative grasses, grains, pumpkins, and (fingers crossed!) late dahlias.
+The season ends with September, adding showstopping lisianthus, specialty pumpkins, and (fingers crossed!) late dahlias.

-July brings the height of summer florals with sunflowers, lilies, and zinnias taking center stage.
+July brings the height of summer florals with otherworldly bearded irises, sunflowers, lilies, and zinnias taking center stage.
+Our late July date has us hoping for some early dahlias!

 Sincerely,